elinorwahl/pacman-search/README.md

 # Pac-Man Search

-This is a program that trains an AI agent to play the classic arcade game of Pac-Man, developed by [UC Berkeley College](http://ai.berkeley.edu).
+This is my implementation of a program that trains an AI agent to play the classic arcade game of Pac-Man, developed by [UC Berkeley College](http://ai.berkeley.edu).
 Its purpose is to demonstrate the use of map-searching algorithms and heuristics - 'heuristic' being a term that simply means a method of solving a problem.

 ### Description

-The parts of the code intended to be filled out by the user are in `search.py` and `searchAgents.py`, in sections marked `"*** YOUR CODE HERE ***"`.
+The parts of the code completed by me are in `search.py` and `searchAgents.py`, in sections marked `"*** YOUR CODE HERE ***"`.

 `search.py` contains four different algorithms used by AIs to search simulated spaces:

-- Depth-first search, in which a branch of a search tree is chosen and explored branch-by-branch along a sequence of nodes until an end is reached, and the search starts over from the root to follow a new path of branches.
+- Depth-first search, in which a branch of a search tree is chosen and explored branch-by-branch along a sequence of nodes until an end is reached, and the search starts over from the root to arefollow a new path of branches.

 - Breadth-first search, in which all nodes on one level of a search tree are explored before moving along to the nodes on the next level.